Table of Contents

 Fragmented identity model: Stytch treats B2C and B2B as separate products, creating different workflows and patterns to manage rather than a single unified identity platform.

-Session constraints: Abstracted session and token handling limit long-lived sessions, service tokens, and fine-grained lifecycle control.
+Session constraints: Abstracted session and token handling limit long-lived sessions, service tokens, and fine-grained lifecycle control, further complicating support.

-Limited integration capabilities: Stytch’s Connected Apps let you act as an OAuth or OIDC identity provider, but they do not support data-level integrations with external services, leaving these integrations to custom engineering.
+Limited integration capabilities: Stytch’s Connected Apps let you act as an OAuth or OIDC identity provider, but they do not support data-level integrations with external services, leaving these integrations to custom engineering and more complex dev workloads.

-Cost unpredictability: Pricing can scale quickly as MAU, MFA usage, or advanced features grow.
+Cost unpredictability – Pricing can scale quickly as MAU, MFA usage, or advanced features grow.
+What starts as an inexpensive solution may not be for long.

 Each alternative below addresses these gaps differently depending on your technical requirements, ecosystem, and growth stage.